 5. Have Proper Ambient Lighting

-One of the many functions of your parking lot lights is to create ambient light that lights up the entire parking lot to make it more welcoming and less claustrophobic.
+One of the many functions of your parking lot lights is to create an ambient light that lights up the entire parking lot to make it more welcoming and less claustrophobic.
 This is especially true for small and enclosed parking lots.
 LED parking lot lights can create great ambient light as long as there are enough light fixtures and they are spread out evenly throughout the parking lot area.

 6. Install Signs that work well with LED Parking Lot Lights